The Common Core State Standards Lifestyle.

 CCSS.Math.Content.3.MD.D.8 Solve real world and mathematical problems involving perimeters of polygons, including finding the perimeter given the side lengths, finding an unknown side length, and exhibiting rectangles with the same perimeter and different areas or with the same area and different perimeters.

-Of course, standards, no matter how good they are, without environments that support them, will have no impact on teaching and learning.
+Of course, standards, no matter how good they are, without environments that support them, will have no effect on teaching and learning.
 Nevertheless, a common language that encourages critical thinking, real-life application, and the use of technology to communicate, collaborate, and solve problems, is certainly a step in the right direction.

 More about Technology and Common Standards